 The brick-and-mortar bakery opened in February 2023 and has been bustling since.
 It’s open daily and has four employees in addition to Anne – and it has been getting a steady stream of positive press and community support.
 In fact, Anne says that although she posts updates on social media, she hasn’t done any advertising – business has been brisk simply through word-of-mouth, and customers come from as far as New Jersey to pick up their favorite pastries.

+At Pursuit, you provide loans for New York State businesses from the Capital Region to the Big Apple.
 With loan options from $10,000 to $5.5 million, Pursuit has funding options that can help you get the financing you need to make your business dreams a reality, too.
-We offer loan options for the purchase or construction of real estate, for working capital, to refinance high-cost business-related debt and much more.
+We offer loan options for the purchase or construction of commercial real estate, for working capital, to refinance business-related debt and much more.
 Take a look at more than 15 small business loan programs, then contact us to learn about how we can help you, too.